MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 <a name="ExploreScaleRFunctions"></a>
 ## Expore RevoScaleR Functions

 The **RevoScaleR** package, included in Microsoft R Server and R Client, provides a framework for quickly writing start-to-finish, scalable R code for data analysis.

-RevoScaleR functions are denoted with an **rx** or **Rx** prefix to make them readily identifiable.
-You can also work with base functions in the R language.
-RevoScaleR is built on the R language, which means you can write scripts or code that use both types of functions in the same solution.
+When you start the R console application on a computer that has R Server or R Client, the RevoScaleR function library is loaded automatically.

 ### Load Data with *rxImport*

 The *rxImport* function allows you to import data from fixed or delimited text files, SAS files, SPSS files, or a SQL Server, Teradata or ODBC connection.
-There’s no need to have SAS or SPSS installed on your system to import those file types, but you will need a locally installed ODBC driver for your database to access data on a local or remote computer.
+There’s no need to have SAS or SPSS installed on your system to import those file types, but you will need a [locally installed ODBC driver](scaler-odbc.md) for your database to access data on a local or remote computer.

 Let’s start simply by using a delimited text file available in the [built-in sample data directory](scaler-user-guide-sample-data.md) of the **RevoScaleR** package.
 We’ll store the location of the file in a character string (*inDataFile*), then import the data into an in-memory data set (data frame) called *mortData*: